 Sharpening is a simple tool that does not require real-time application and updates.
 Based on your selection, it sharpens or softens the image.
 My favorite is 7, but the choice is all yours, and there is no fps loss for either option.

 Reflection Quality impacts the frequency and resolution of overall scene reflections, including those of structures and landmarks.
 It barely affects the frame rate.
-Therefore, you should set it to high and leave it over there.
+Therefore, you should set it too high and leave it over there.

-Sub-Surface Scattering
+Volumetric Gift & Sub-Surface Scattering

 Sub-Surface Scattering enables light to pass through transparent objects with nearly no fps cost; thus, using it won’t just improve the game’s visual appeal but won’t hurt your performance.